pnpm/pnpm/.github/ISSUE_TEMPLATE.md

 <!--
 **Please only file bugs/feature requests for pnpm here.**

-If you have a question that is not answered in the FAQ section of the README then it is best to ask it in our Discord chatroom: https://discord.gg/mThkzAT
+If you have a question that is not answered in our FAQ: https://pnpm.js.org/en/faq then it is best to ask it in our Discord chatroom: https://discord.gg/mThkzAT